Pshy0/es-ruin-the-fun/README.md

 You can **update the plugin's vanilla content** by running the following command inside the plugin's directory:
 > make update

+You may have to set the path to the Endless Sky `data` folder as instructed.

 You can **include content from other plugins** by running the following command inside the plugin's directory:
 > make plugin-update